 What is a Mooring Buoy?

-A buoy is a type of object that floats in water and is used in the middle of the seas as a locator or as a warning point for ships.
-Buoys are generally bright (fluorescent) in colour and made of PVC tubing.
+Buoys are bright (fluorescent) and made of PVC tubing.
 Some buoys have a sturdy one-piece polyethylene shell and hard skin shells which act as Ultraviolet light absorbers with a sandblasted finish.

 Mooring buoys are a type of buoy to which ships can be moored in deep oceanic areas.
 A mooring buoy weighs more than standard buoys.

-The mooring buoy is designed in a manner that there is a heavier weight located right at the bottom of the sea.
+The mooring buoy is designed so that there is a heavier weight located at the sea bottom.
 This weight is like an anchor holding the buoy afloat in the water.

 A mooring buoy has loops or chains attached to its top that float on the water.
 These chains are provided so that ships or boats can be effectively moored to them.

 It is essential to use the mooring equipment correctly.
-While approaching the Buoy, the yellow pick-up line should be close.
+While approaching the Buoy, the yellow pick-up line should be closed.
 It can be retrieved using the boat hook.

 The vessel’s bow line should be fitted with the loop of the pick-up line.
 Cleat the ends of the bow line to the vessel’s bow.
 The pick-up line should not be tied to the vessel directly since it stresses the mooring system.